aerocyber/images-edu/README.md

 ## Feedback:

-For feedback on the original BreezyPythonGUI library, please contact Ken Lambert at lambertk@wlu.edu.
+For feedback on the original `images` library, please contact Ken Lambert at lambertk@wlu.edu.

 ## License: